Dataset

 First published: 15 March 2012

-This database includes real and nominal effective exchange rates from the papers:
+This database includes real and nominal effective exchange rates from:

 The earlier methodological description of the dataset was published in:

-The real effective exchange rate (REER), which measures the development of the real value of a country’s currency against the basket of the trading partners of the country, is a frequently used variable in both theoretical and applied economic research and policy analysis.
-It is used for a wide variety of purposes, such as assessing the equilibrium value of a currency, the change in price or cost competitiveness, the drivers of trade flows, or incentives for reallocation production between the tradable and the non-tradable sectors.
+The real effective exchange rate (REER), which measures the development of the real value of a country’s currency against its trading partners' basket is a frequently used variable in both theoretical and applied economic research and policy analysis.
+It is used to assess the equilibrium value of a currency, the change in price or cost competitiveness, trade flow drivers, or incentives for reallocation production between the tradable and the non-tradable sectors.

-Due to the importance of the REER in economic research and policy analysis, several institutions, such as the World Bank, the Eurostat, the BIS, the OECD, just to name a few, publish various REER indicators which are freely downloadable.
+Due to the importance of the REER in economic research and policy analysis, several institutions, such as the World Bank, the Eurostat, the BIS and the OECD publish various REER indicators which are freely downloadable.
 Altogether, these institutions publish data for 113 countries.
-The countries for which data is available include all advanced and several emerging and developing countries.
-However, these databases do not include many countries and some data is released with a delay.
+There is data available for all advanced and several emerging and developing countries, however many countries are not included in these databases and the release of some data can be delayed.

 Our database includes the following data: